cecilartavion/Random_State_Generator/README.md

 - `mono_rural_ur` is set to 1.
 That is, when building the countryside, samples that start with a rural census block must only be built using rural census blocks.
 - `mono_city_ur` is set to 0.
 That is, when building the citites, rural census blocks are allowed to contain rural census blocks.
 - `mean_samples_per_state` is set to 1000.
 That is, the average number of samples that will be used to build the countryside is 1000.
+- `city_placement` is set to 'random'.
+That is, each city will be randomly inserted into the countryside.

 # Images
 The files in images are examples of instances run by text_main.py.
 The description of each is recorded based on the same variables and order as listed above.